Skip to content

 Working with calibrations

-If you made changes to the calibrations, you should write it to the ECU.
+If you modify the calibrations, you must update them in the ECU.

-Calibrations can be stored in files.
-It is recommended to save calibrations to the file after changes are made.
+Calibrations can also be saved in files.
+It is advisable to save the calibrations to a file after making any changes.

 Info

-Commander is storing a history of all changes to the ECU in history folder.
-In case of an accident, you can restore calibrations from the history.
+The Commander saves a record of all changes to the ECU in the history folder.
+If an accident occurs, you can restore calibrations from the history.

-How to load calibrations from a file to the ECU
+How to load calibrations from the file to the ECU

-- press Load calibrations from the file and open a file
+• Select Load calibrations from the file and open the desired file.

 How to change calibrations in the ECU

-- ensure calibrations are read succesfully from the ECU
+• Verify that calibrations are successfully read from the ECU.

-- note that Autosave checkbox is blinking red while saving to the ECU
+• Be aware that the Autosave checkbox will blink red while saving to the ECU.

 Log recording

-Log files are extremely useful for engine tuning and troubleshooting.
-Log files are saved in Logs folder
+Log files are useful for engine tuning and troubleshooting.
+They are stored in the Logs folder.

 How to record a log